-In September 2010, Dr. Mark Emetic, recently-appointed president of the National Collegiate Athletic Association, was kind enough to share his thoughts about what the NCAA calls its Academic Progress Rate.
+In September 2010, Dr. Mark Emetic, an authorized flak-catcher for the National Collegiate Athletic Association, was kind enough to share his thoughts about what the NCAA calls its Academic Progress Rate.
 We thought members and alumni of Rutgers 1000 would be interested in the interview.

 ARR: Dr. Emetic, what is this "APR" we hear so much about?